StadGent/fractal_styleguide_gent-base/components/31-molecules/cta-block/README.md

 Do not use the call to action component for other uses than the uses listed above.

+When the focus is on contacting a specific entity, location or person using a telephone number or e-mail address, the <a href="{{path './contact-block.html'}}">contact block component</a> can also be used instead.

 ## How it works

 The call to action component consists of the following parts: